5.1 Alcohol and Illegal Drugs Policy

-- Violations of College policies regarding the improper use, distribution or possession of alcohol will result in sanctions ranging from warning or probation through temporary or permanent separation from the College and may also include referral to civil authorities for prosecution.
+- Violations of College policies regarding the improper use, distribution or possession of alcohol will result in sanctions ranging from warning through temporary or permanent separation from the College and may also include referral to civil authorities for prosecution.
 Outcomes imposed through the conduct process may include chemical assessment, treatment and/or attendance at health education informational sessions.
 Students will be responsible for costs associated with such programs.

 Community of Care Provision

 All members of the campus community are encouraged to seek immediate medical or security assistance for students whose health and well-being may be at risk due to the overconsumption of alcohol and/or drugs.
 The intent of the community of care provision is to encourage students to request assistance from Macalester staff and/or emergency personnel without fear of disciplinary action being taken against the impaired student or those who seek to help them.
 For the safety of the student in need, those calling for help should remain with the impaired student until college professional staff arrive.